‘Jersey Shore’ Stars Mike & Lauren Sorrentino Enter New Chapter Of Married Life With Big Announcement

 A second fan commented, “You both are so beautiful inside and out.
 Keep spreading your light.
 You both are a true blessing!
 Love & light.”

 “So happy that your fame will hopefully help others dealing with addiction.
 Keep on keeping on.
-God bless you,” noted another admirer of the happily married couple.
+God bless you,” noted a third admirer of the happily married couple.

-Mike and Lauren Sorrentino know first hand the effects addiction can have on a relationship.
-The couple weathered many storms until Sorrentino realized he could not beat his issues alone.
-They also faced head-on Mike’s sentencing and subsequent jail time for tax evasion.
-The reality star was incarcerated in federal prison from January 2019 through September of this year.
-The couple were wed in November 2018.
+Mike and Lauren know first hand the effects addiction can have on a relationship.
+The couple weathered many storms until Mike realized he could not beat his issues alone.
+They also faced Mike’s sentencing and subsequent jail time for tax evasion.
+The reality star was incarcerated in federal prison from January 2019 through September of this year, just two months after the couple tied the knot in November 2018.

 The reality star noted in an interview with The Asbury Park Press that in the early days of his addiction, he didn’t realize he had what he called an “obsessive personality.”

 He explained, “Everything I did had to be done to the max.
 And I went down this road for many years.
 Of experimenting, partying, making bad decisions because, when you’re addicted, everything is affected by that substance.
 You don’t eat correctly, you don’t sleep correctly.
 Your relationships are affected and you don’t even realize that.”

-Sorrentino reached out to his Jersey Shore pal, Ronnie Ortiz-Magro, who was dealing with his own addictions and troubling behavior prior to and even after Sorrentino entered jail, in order to be a source of inspiration and a sounding board if so needed.
+Mike reached out to his Jersey Shore pal, Ronnie Ortiz-Magro, who was dealing with his own addictions and troubling behavior prior to and even after Mike entered jail, in order to be a source of inspiration and a sounding board, if needed.

-Magro was seen speaking to Sorrentino on the phone during an episode of Jersey Shore: Family Vacation where he revealed to his friend that he had entered rehab.
-Us Weekly reported that Ortiz-Magro was a patient at Headwaters Origins Treatment Center in West Palm Beach, Florida.
-Shortly after exiting the facility, Magro said he was deeply grateful for his friend’s ever-constant presence and support.
+Ronnie was seen speaking to Mike on the phone during an episode of Jersey Shore: Family Vacation where he revealed to his friend that he had entered rehab as well.
+Us Weekly reported that Ronnie was a patient at Headwaters Origins Treatment Center in West Palm Beach, Florida.
+Shortly after exiting the facility, he said he was deeply grateful for his friend’s ever-constant presence and support.

-The Inquisitr previously reported that Mike and Lauren Sorrentino are enjoying the little moments together since Mike’s release from prison, such as going pumpkin picking with family and friends.
+The Inquisitr previously reported that Mike and Lauren are enjoying the little moments together since his release from prison, such as going pumpkin picking with family and friends.

 Jersey Shore: Family Vacation airs Thursdays at 8 p.m.
 EST on MTV.